MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ### -Filter

-Specifies a filter in the format or language of the provider.
-The value of this parameter qualifies the **Path** parameter.

-The syntax of the filter, including the use of wildcard characters, depends on the provider.
+Specifies a filter to qualify the **Path** parameter.
+The [FileSystem](../Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md) provider is the only installed PowerShell provider that supports the use of filters.
+You can find the syntax for the **FileSystem** filter language in [about_Wildcards](../Microsoft.PowerShell.Core/About/about_Wildcards.md).
 Filters are more efficient than other parameters, because the provider applies them when the cmdlet gets the objects rather than having PowerShell filter the objects after they are retrieved.